cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 [//]: # (Ex1.2)
 Now let’s try to utilize OMERO and load the image file sted-confocal.lif into the Omero database:

 1. Start the Omero.insight software.
 Open the config window by clicking the little wrench and enter the server address omero-1.cecad.uni-koeln.de.
-Enter your credentials an connect to Omero.
+Enter your credentials and connect to Omero.

 2. Unfold the Display Groups dropdown menu in the toolbar and tick the All Members checkbox in the course group.